MastooraTurkmen/A-very-simple-war-game/README.md

 # 🥷 War Game

-> A very simple computer games which you can just toggle and appears lots of characters.
+> A very simple computer game which you can just toggle and appears lots of characters.

 **_1. By Clicking Toggle you can change different kinds of characters_**